How To Create API Server LoadBalancer for Kubernetes Cluster on CREODIAS OpenStack Magnum

 Step 4 Swap Existing Floating IP Address for the Network Address

-Now back to Horizon inteface and execute commands Compute -> Instances to see the addresses for master node of the NoLoadBalancer cluster:
+Now back to Horizon interface and execute commands Compute -> Instances to see the addresses for master node of the NoLoadBalancer cluster:

 There are two addresses: